Endermanbugzjfc/sublime-text-config/README.md

 # Reason of archiving
 I have fully migrated to [Vim](#actual-vim) due to the lack of functionalities in Sublime Text.
 I got in touch with it in 2019, I lapped all these great old memories.
 It is time to say goodbye.

-Note: I still use [Sublime Merge](https://www.sublimemerge.com/), a performance-friendly and nice-looking Git GUI, which I strongly recommend.
+Note: I still use [Sublime Merge](https://www.sublimemerge.com/), a highly optimised and nice-looking Git GUI, which I strongly recommend.

 # DotConfig